Harshpateloo7/CMS_USING_VANILLA_PHP/README.md

 # A Basic Vanilla PHP CMS

 This repository is a simple PHP CMS meant to be used as a starting point.
 The code consists of a simple login process, a dashboard, a place to view/add/edit/delete users, and a place to view/add/edit/delete projects.
 In an effort to keep the PHP code focused and basic, only the absolute basics have been included.
-The whole CMS only consists of HTML, PHP, and SQL.
+The whole CMS only consists of HTML, vanilla PHP, and SQL.

 A few notes regarding the CMS: